verdantlilligant/Safety-chan/README.md

   Sibyl-chan's override message allowing administrators to send a message as her.

 handout(amount):
   Universal basic income generator.
-Use sparingly.
+Use sparingly at the start of each month.

 fine(username, amount):
   Subtract Thadbucks from someone's account.
 Fines are public.